Working with adaptive authentication - Amazon Cognito

 ContextData and UserContextData resources

-Viewing user event history
+Viewing and exporting user event history

 To see the sign-in history for a user, you can choose the user from the Users tab in the Amazon Cognito console.
 Amazon Cognito retains user event history for two years.